The Magic of Elk Velvet Antler

 During this first stage of growth, the antler is made of cartilage and it is covered with a soft fuzzy coat of hair, referred to as, velvet.

-Prior to antlers calcifying into bone, the antlers are humanely removed from the male elk.
+Prior to the antlers calcifying into bone, they are humanely removed from domesticated male elk.

-The antler is then dried and the skin and hair are removed and it is ground into powder.
+The antler is then dried, the skin and hair are removed, and the antler is then ground into powder.
+It is this powder that I bake into my cookies.

-Male elk naturally shed their antlers and grow a new set every year, therefore E.V.A. can be harvested from the elk annually.
+Male elk naturally shed their antlers and grow a new set every year, therefore the antlers can be harvested from the elk annually.

 Reference for above information: